Tranexamic Acid use while Breastfeeding

 Summary of Use during Lactation

 Amounts of tranexamic acid in breastmilk appear to be low.
 Although an international consensus panel recommended against using tranexamic acid during breastfeeding, a subsequent controlled study found no adverse outcomes among breastfed infants whose mothers took tranexamic acid in dosages up to 4 grams daily during breastfeeding.
+One center in Canada reports routine use of tranexamic acid 3 grams daily in nursing mothers with bleeding disorders until bleeding stops.
+Tranexamic acid is used for hereditary angioedema in low-income countries where first-line treatments are not available, but should not be used if C1-INH is available.
 If tranexamic acid is required by a mother, it is not a reason to discontinue breastfeeding; however, until more data become available, medical supervision and follow-up of the breastfed infant is recommended.

 Effects in Breastfed Infants

 Twenty-one mothers who took tranexamic acid during breastfeeding were compared to 42 mothers who took amoxicillin during breastfeeding.
 In the study population, the tranexamic acid dosage ranged between 1.5 and 4 grams daily at an average of 4.2 months of age and 81% exclusively breastfed their infants.
 The average time of follow-up of the infants of study mothers was 35.7 months of age.
 No statistically significant difference were found between the study and control groups in possible drug side effects, neurological development or general health.